Join Us!

 While all these things are happening, they’re also shutting out neurochemicals important for calming down, including GABA.
 When GABA is suppressed, it’s really hard to turn off those biological stress responses and the symptoms associated with them, like panic, tachycardia, shortness of breath, perception of losing control, etc. GABA dysfunction is associated with a host of psychological disorders.
 So, you know, it’s kind of important.

 Unfortunately, the risk for dependence and an eventual substance use disorder with as-needed anxiety meds is pretty serious, and it doesn’t take very long to start that slow slide into addiction.
-Dependence and addiction are largely biological mechanisms, but what complicates these risks, in medications used for psychological relief, is that mental dependence is sometimes nearly as intense as physical dependence.
+Dependence and addiction are largely biological mechanisms, but what complicates these risks, in medications used for relief, is that mental dependence is sometimes nearly as intense as physical dependence.

-Meanwhile, physically, you’re teaching your body it doesn’t need to know how to regulate GABA production and associated activity to calm itself down, because every time it needs GABA, it gets it when you pop that pill.
 At the same time, those mega-doses of GABA eventually cause your central nervous system to become less reactive to GABA’s inhibitory function.
 And over time, GABA deficiencies can have devastating effects on mental health.

 There’s also this weird thing only Xanax seems to do, where it causes a pseudo-pheochromocytoma.
 This is sort of a fake hypertensive crisis.
 A hypertensive crisis is defined by a sudden and severe rise in blood pressure accompanied by sinus tachycardia (irregular and increased heart rate).